 You may opt-in to Occasional Overdraft Service Plus* by 1) advising us and signing the Occasional Overdraft Service Plus Opt-In Consent form at the time you establish a new account, 2) online at www.cvcb.com, 3) calling us at (800) 298-1775, or 4) writing to the address provided below.

 Your written notice must tell us that you want to opt-in to the Occasional Overdraft Service Plus program and include all names on the account, your account number, phone number and a signature of an authorized signor on the account.
 If joint account, instructions from one account holder to opt-in applies to all persons on the account, and the bank will accept that as its instructions to opt-in to the program.

 Each person on the account also agrees that if the bank receives an opt-in notice, you jointly and severally (individually) are liable and agree to repay the bank for all advances extended to you from your overdraft fees for discretionary paying or returning any item that created an overdraft or any item deposited that is returned.
-If at any anytime you would like to change your selection and opt-out of this program you are able to do so in the ways listed above.

 Central Valley Community Bank

 7100 N. Financial Drive, Suite 101

 What Are Some Other Alternatives to Cover Overdrafts?